ISSN: 1035–9060 (print version)

-I am pleased to present the Annual Report on the operations of the Family Court of Australia for the financial year ending 30 June 2017, in accordance with Section 38S of the Family Law Act 1975.
+I am pleased to present the annual report on the operations of the Family Court of Australia for the financial year ending 30 June 2018, in accordance with Section 38S of the Family Law Act 1975.

-This report has been prepared in accordance with the Department of Finance's Resource Management Guide No. 135: annual reports for non-corporate Commonwealth Entities, but adjusted to reflect the changes in structure brought about by the commencement of the Courts Administration Legislation Amendment Act 2016.
+This report has been prepared in accordance with the Department of Finance’s Resource Management Guide No. 135: annual reports for non-corporate Commonwealth entities (May 2018), but adjusted to reflect the changes in structure brought about by the Courts Administration Legislation Amendment Act 2016.

-Prepared according to parliamentary reporting requirements, the report outlines the goals stated in the Court's Portfolio Budget Statements and Corporate Plan relates them to the results achieved during the year.
+Prepared according to parliamentary reporting requirements, this report outlines the goals stated in the Court’s Portfolio Budget Statements and Corporate Plan and relates them to the results achieved during the year.

 PART 1: The year in review—the Chief Justice’s overview highlighting significant issues and initiatives the Court has undertaken during the reporting year.